Seren-Hughes/boops-and-snoots-rescue/README.md

 - **Microsoft OneNote & Word** – Used to organise content, draft text, and structure ideas.
 - **Grammarly** – Assisted with proofreading and refining written content.
 - **Adobe Photoshop & Illustrator** – Used for image editing and creating branding elements.
-- **DALL·E** (AI Image Generation) – Used as a brainstorming tool for initial logo ideas, but all final design work was edited and customized in Adobe Photoshop and Illustrator.
+- **DALL·E** (AI Image Generation) – Used as a brainstorming tool for initial logo ideas, but all final design work was edited and customised in Adobe Photoshop and Illustrator.
 - **ChatGPT** – Used as a writing aid to help refine and structure text.

 ## Testing